ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 ---------------------------------------------------
-Chapter 3 - HRF analysis of multiple scan sequneces
+Chapter 3 - HRF analysis of multiple scan sequences
 ---------------------------------------------------

 In this tutorial, you are interested in running an HRF analysis on two separate subjects' data.
 However, both subjects completed two separate scan sequences while performing the same task.
-Here you will begin by analyzing the first 'run' of one a subject, and then template the analysis to automate the analysis of the second 'run'.
+Here you will begin by analyzing the first 'run' of one subject, and then template the analysis to automate the analysis of the second 'run'.
 Then you will run a second-level analysis of the two runs to combine the results.
 Then, you will create a template of the second-level analysis in order to replicate this analysis on the second subject.
 Finally, you will run a third-level analysis that combines the results of both subjects.

 Analyzing a subject